-All images are used with permission or license; are in the public domain; or are credited to the author.
-Please do not use these slides or images without permission.
+All images/videos are used with specific permission/license or are in the public domain.
+Please do not use these slides without permission.

 Learning Objectives

 (1) Explain trauma and trauma competence and how to weave those skills into court processes